 However, in reality, your goal probably isn’t to avoid just the chargeback fee.
 Your real goal is to avoid the financial losses associated with chargebacks.

-Every time a transaction is disputed, you lose the time, effort, and expenses that went into making the sale happen.
+Every time a transaction amount is disputed, you lose the time, effort, and expenses that went into making the debit or credit card charge happen.
 Think of all the costs that can go into a single transaction:

 If you want to avoid losing money, you need to prevent as many chargebacks as possible and then fight the rest.
 Fighting chargebacks is what enables you to recover costs and protect your bottom line.